Largetooth Sawfish (Pristis pristis)*

 Did You Know?

-· Largetooth sawfish can have 30-40 teeth on their "saw," or rostrum.
+·.
+Largetooth sawfish can have 14-23 teeth on each side of their "saw," or rostrum.
+Males average two more rostral teeth per side than females.

 A comparison of smalltooth sawfish rostrum (left) and largetooth sawfish rostrum (right)